By Linda Pashaj

 Why is it important to use a channel manager?

-While it’s possible to manage your inventory by connecting to each channel’s extranet, and manually update availability, rates, and inventory, it’s not very efficient and it’s also prone to errors.
-With a channel manager, you can save time, get more bookings, and distribute room inventory easily.
+While it’s possible to manage your inventory by connecting to each channel’s extranet and manually updating availability, rates, and inventory, it’s not very efficient and it’s also prone to errors.
+With a good channel manager, you can save time, get more bookings, and distribute room inventory easily.

-The following are the top reasons to use channel management technology:
+The following are the top reasons to use a channel management system:

 A Channel Manager puts your property in front of more travelers than ever before.
 Since it’s relatively simple to connect to a new booking site, there’s a low investment of time and resources to push your inventory.
 This means that properties of all sizes can now access new, global regions and segments (corporate/leisure/group) that were difficult to access via manual channel management.

-Multiple booking sources means more visibility – and ultimately, more bookings.
+Multiple booking sources mean more visibility – and, ultimately, more bookings.
 This leads to higher occupancy, especially in times of low demand when it’s needed the most.

 Channel Managers create new ways to sell existing inventory, resulting in a higher return on your investment in both your sales and marketing efforts.
 With pooled inventory, advanced rates with discounts or non-refundable rates, and upsell integrations, hotels optimize revenue management with smart pricing strategies.

 Another way to sell a room is by using shared inventory, which is when you sell the same room under multiple room types.
 An example of this would be selling a room as either a dorm room or a private single room.
 Of course, the risks here are selling the same room twice.
 By listing shared inventory via a hotel Channel Manager, the system automatically ensures that any linked room will never be sold twice.

-Real-time update also improves search performance on OTAs, which rank properties higher if they have real-time updates of ARI.
+Real-time updates also improve search performance on OTAs, which rank properties higher if they have real-time updates of ARI.
 When content is accurate and updated, properties enjoy better positioning in search results, leading to higher ROI.